Trip will feature overload of game action plus Cincinnati sights, sounds and tastes. And bling!

 The 2008 Jayhawks averaged 432.4 yards and 33.4 points per game, respectively, and his final Jayhawk offense averaged 422.4 offensive yards, including a school-record 310.3 passing yards.
 Warinner was a finalist for the American Football Coaches Association's National Assistant Coach of the Year award following the 2009 campaign.

-He then joined Kelly's staff at Notre Dame, where he helped the Irish to consecutive bowl games the past two years; the 2010 Hyundai Sun Bowl and the 2011 Champs Sports Bowl.
+He then joined Kelly's staff at Notre Dame, where he helped the Irish to consecutive bowl games: the 2010 Hyundai Sun Bowl and the 2011 Champs Sports Bowl.
 In 2010 Notre Dame had its best per carry rushing average since 2003 (4.0), a figure that improved to 4.8 in 2011.
-The Irish offensive line allowed just 17 sacks this past season and only 20 in 2010.

 Warinner was a football and baseball letterman at Mount Union from 1979-83.
 He has a bachelor's degree in physical education from Mount Union (1984) and a master's in education from Akron (1985).
 He and his wife, Mary Beth, have three children: daughters Madisyn and Merideth, and a son, Edward.